Phase Optimization for Massive IRS-aided Two-way Relay Network: Introduction

 \begin{enumerate} \item To enhance the exchange rate between source and destination, an IRS-aided two-way decode-and-forward relay (TW-DFR) network model is proposed.
-In this paper, we focus on optimizing the IRS phase in the first time slot due to the fact that the IRS phase adjustment can be modelled as a typical three-point IRS-aided network in the second time-slot and is addressed readily.
-First, a maximizing receive power sum (Max-RPS) method is proposed and solved via eigenvalue decomposition (EVD) with an appreciable rate enhancement, which is called Max-RPS-EVD.
-Compared to the random phase, the proposed Max-RPS-EVD achieves an appreciable rate enhancement. \item To further improve the rate, a method of maximizing the minimum rate (Max-Min-R) is developed to address the phase optimization problem.
+We focus on optimizing the IRS PS in the first time slot due to the fact that the IRS phase adjustment can be modelled as a typical three-point IRS-aided network in the second time-slot.
+First, a maximizing receive power sum (Max-RPS) method is proposed and solved via eigenvalue decomposition (EVD) with an appreciable sum rate enhancement, which is called Max-RPS-EVD.
+Compared to the random phase, the proposed Max-RPS-EVD achieves an appreciable sum rate enhancement. \item To further improve the sum rate, a method of maximizing the minimum rate (Max-Min-R) is developed to address the phase optimization problem.
 However, its computational complexity is very high.
 Using the rule of maximizing the sum rate (Max-SR), a low-complexity method using general power iterative (GPI) is proposed, called Max-SR-GPI.
-Simulation results show that the proposed Max-SR-GPI performs better than Max-RPS-EVD, Max-Min-R, and random phase in terms of rate, and harvests at least 20\% rate gain over the case of random phase as the number of the IRS elements increases up to 80. \end{enumerate}
+Simulation results show that the proposed Max-SR-GPI performs better than Max-RPS-EVD, Max-Min-R, and random phase in terms of sum rate, and at least 20\% sum rate gain over the random phase as the number of the IRS elements increases up to 80. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section II describes the system model and the rate.
+Section II describes the system model and the sum rate.
 In Section III, three methods for optimizing the phase are proposed.
 Simulation results and related analysis are presented in Section IV.
-Finally, we make our conclusions in Section V.
+Finally, we our conclusions in Section V.